 Normal-Tumor-Stem comparisons from both transcription and regulatory network aspects

+We realize that this response is quite long.
+To make it easier for you and the referees we have made each response to each referee completely self-contained (at the risk of repeating some text between referees.
+Thus each referee just needs to go sequentially through his or her comments.
 We hope you like the manuscript and we look forward to hearing from you.